christwinn/woocommerce-api-client-java/README.md

   - Get a specific product variation
   - Update a product variation
   - Delete a product variation
+- ✅ Product Categories API
+  - List all product categories
+  - Create a new product category
+  - Get a specific product category
+  - Update a product category
+  - Delete a product category
 - ✅ Orders API
   - List all orders
   - Create a new order